jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/clustering-overview.md

     ./configure_cluster.sh 3 10.10.199.6 10.10.199.7 10.10.199.8

-When you restart Frinx ODL (on each machine), clustering will be active.
+When you restart FRINX ODL (on each machine), clustering will be active.
 To restart from within the karaf terminal hold the 'CTRL' key and type the 'd' key.
 Wait for three minutes.
-Then in the terminal window, still in the `{Frinx ODL main}/bin` directory, type
+Then in the terminal window, still in the `{FRINX ODL main}/bin` directory, type

     ./karaf